ELA A10 B7 Roles of Gender in Society – Topics to Consider

 - Female same-sex relationships in media seem more accepted than male same-sex relationships.
 Why?

 - Compare clothing sold for kids and the disparity between the gendered items.
 Ex: Boys’ shorts go down to almost the knee most often, while young girls’ shorts end mid-thigh.
 Is there a sexualization of children’s clothing that mostly targets young girls?

 - Compare treatment and media representations of male and female pro athletes.
 Ex: Bouchard pro women’s athlete asked to “spin around” after winning a major title game.

 - Compare dress uniform expectations for male vs female workers in restaurants.
-Ex: Males are often fully dressed in flat heeled shoes, while women are often asked to wear tight, low-cut, short skirt/dress outfits with high heels.
+Ex: Males are often fully dressed in flat-heeled shoes, while women are often asked to wear tight, low-cut, short skirts/dress outfits with high heels.
 Boston Pizza and Original Joes are examples of this.
 Complaints have been made by waitresses to Canada’s Human Rights Commission.

 - Analyze the difference between gendered play and toys.
 Example: boys should play with action figures and girls should play with dolls.

 - Women’s magazines target the age group younger than their own.
 Ex: Women’s Mags target teens, Teen Mags target Tweens, etc.

 - In some countries, it is now required to include Warning Labels so consumers know the images have been edited or photoshopped.